 2. Create a vision board for your dream destinations

-A vision board can be a bright and colourful way to remind yourself of all the places you want to see and the things you want to do.
+A travel vision board can be a bright and colourful way to remind yourself of all the places you want to see and the things you want to do.
 I always use mine before planning a trip so that I can be sure I’m checking off places and activities from my bucket list.

 3. Start planning your next holiday